The Challenge of Tapping Holes Created by Laser, Plasma, and Waterjet Cutting Machines

-Laser, plasma, and waterjet machines, often found in fab shops, are great for creating holes, but what about when those holes require threads?
-A secondary operation is necessary to achieve this, and the tools are often not ideal.
-Operators frequently use radial drills, handheld drills, hand taps, or CNC machines to tap the fabricated holes.
 These solutions are much less efficient and often less accurate than the FlexArm.
-The FlexArm tapping machine presents a solution that allows the operators to tap fabricated holes without refixturing their parts, breaking taps, or running costly CNC machines.
+The FlexArm tapping machine allows operators to tap fabricated holes without refixturing their parts, breaking taps, or running costly CNC machines.
 The mobile nature of the FlexArm makes it easy to go from cutting to tapping in a matter of minutes.

 Plasma cutting machines operate on electricity conductive materials.
 The plasma melts the material while moving fast

 enough to blow molten material away from the cutting area.
-Because of the heat required to cut plasma cut holes, the holes are often imperfect and tend to have an oblong shape.
+Because of the heat required to cut plasma cut holes, the holes are often imperfect and tend to be oblong.
 They may also have stress risers.
 These effects may make it difficult to process without breaking taps.
 The FlexArm can easily handle most plasma cut holes, even imperfect ones.
 If an operator needs to clean up a plasma cut hole, a reamer placed in the quick change drill chuck can accomplish this.

 Laser cutting machines operate using a focused light beam to melt, burn or vaporize the cut material.
 These machines are capable of drilling, marking, and engraving.
 Though these machines can handle jobs of almost any complexity, the laser-produced hole results in a hardened heat-affected edge.
 Hardened holes are challenging to tap without breaking taps.
 Many operators will ream laser-cut holes before they tap them to make it less likely that their machines will